zendframework/zend-expressive/docs/book/v3/cookbook/access-common-data-in-templates.md

     public function process(ServerRequestInterface $request, RequestHandlerInterface $handler) : ResponseInterface {
-        // Inject the current user or null if there isn't one
+        // Inject the current user, or null if there isn't one.
         $this->templateRenderer->addDefaultParam(
             TemplateRendererInterface::TEMPLATE_ALL,
             'security', // This is named security so it will not interfere with your user admin pages
             $request->getAttribute(UserInterface::class)
         );

-        // Inject the current matched route name
+        // Inject the currently matched route name.
         $routeResult = $request->getAttribute(RouteResult::class);
         $this->templateRenderer->addDefaultParam(
             TemplateRendererInterface::TEMPLATE_ALL,